MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/convert-models.md

 ## Tools for exporting CAD models

-You can export CAD models directly to glTF format or into intermediate formats that can be subsequently processed into glTF files.
+You can export CAD models directly to glTF format or into intermediate formats that can be later processed into glTF files.
 If your content-creation application does not have a glTF exporter, we recommend exporting to [FBX](https://aka.ms/FBXfileformat), [OBJ](https://go.microsoft.com/fwlink/?linkid=2149147), [STL](https://go.microsoft.com/fwlink/?linkid=2149062), or [PLY](https://go.microsoft.com/fwlink/?linkid=2149063), if available.
 If these formats are not available, there are third-party applications that can import many different file formats and export them as one of these supported file formats.

 Your use of third-party applications is subject to terms between you and the third party. [!include[cc-microsoft](../../includes/cc-microsoft.md)] does not endorse any particular third-party application and assumes no responsibility or liability for any third-party application you elect to use.